about the celebration

-Inaugurated by the Academy of American Poets in 1996, National Poetry Month is now held every April, when schools, publishers, libraries, booksellers, and poets throughout the United States band together to celebrate poetry and its vital place in American culture.
+Inaugurated by the Academy of American Poets in 1996, National Poetry Month, held every April, is the largest literary celebration in the world with schools, publishers, libraries, booksellers, and poets celebrating poetry's vital place in our culture.

 |sponsors & partners|

-A multimedia educational project that invites young people to write poems in response to those shared by our Chancellors.
+A multimedia educational project that invites young people to write letters in response to poems shared by our Chancellors.

 Poem in Your Pocket Day

-Thousands of individuals across the U.S. carried a poem in their pocket on April 24.
+Thousands of individuals across the U.S. will carry a poem in their pocket on April 30, 2015.

 Poetry & the Creative Mind

-Our twelfth annual gala sold out Alice Tully Hall at Lincoln Center in New York City on April 24.
+Our annual gala was held at Alice Tully Hall at Lincoln Center in New York City on April 15, 2015.

 Letters swallow themselves in seconds.
 Notes friends tied to the doorknob, transparent scarlet paper, sizzle like moth wings, marry the air.
 So much of any year is flammable, lists of vegetables, partial poems.
 Orange swirling flame of days, so little is a stone.
 Where there was something and suddenly isn’t, an absence shouts, celebrates, leaves a space.
 I begin again with the smallest numbers.
 Quick dance, shuffle of losses and leaves, only the things I didn’t do crackle after the blazing dies.